buzzedison/bloopaws/ENVIRONMENT_VARIABLES.md

 ## Testing

-To test the application form:
+To test the complete application system:
 1. Fill out the form on `/vanguard`
+2. Check that application is saved to Supabase
+3. View application in admin dashboard at `/admin/applications`
-2. Check that emails are sent via Resend
+4. Check that emails are sent via Resend
-3. Verify applicants are added to ConvertKit (if configured)
+5. Verify applicants are added to ConvertKit (if configured)
-4. Check internal notifications are received
+6. Check internal notifications are received
+7. Approve application in admin dashboard
+8. Send quiz invitation from `/admin/quiz-invitations`
+9. Complete quiz and check results in database

 ## Security Notes